-- When you are transacting with the Singapore customs for import/export permits.
+- When you are transacting with Singapore customs for import/export permits

-Besides these major transactions with the government agencies, the UEN number will be required while transacting with private organizations as well; especially when opening a bank account, or subscribing for telephone lines or utilities as well as while entering into any forms of contracts and agreements.
+Besides these major transactions with government agencies, the UEN number will be required while transacting with private organizations as well; especially when opening a bank account, or subscribing to telephone lines or utilities as well as while entering into any forms of contracts and agreements.

 We Recommend: How to stay compliant with your UEN »

 Should the Entity Display the UEN?